 Undetermined rests

-Undetermined rests are a powerful feature of polymetric expressions used to avoid uneasy calculations.
-The polymetric expansion algorithm calculates (symbolic) durations producing the least complex expression.
+Undetermined rests are a powerful feature of polymetric expressions used to avoid inconvenient computations.
+The polymetric expansion algorithm calculates (symbolic) durations that produce the least complex expression.

-They may be notated “…” or “_rest” in Data or Grammars.
+They may be notated as "" or "_rest" in Data or Grammars.

-➡ Since the console does not recognize this Unicode symbol, it is rewritten as “_rest” by the PHP interface.
+Since the console does not recognise the "" Unicode symbol, the PHP interface rewrites it as"_rest".

 = {C4 D4 E4, _rest F4 G4}

-This solution produces the simplest polymetric expression.
+This solution gives the simplest polymetric expression.
 The same simple case is that of {… C4 D4 E4, F4 G4}:

 = {_rest C4 D4 E4, F4 G4}

 If a field of the polymetric expression contains several undetermined rests, these are assigned equal durations — in such a way that the complexity of the structure remains minimal.
-Consider for instance {… C4 D4 … E4, A4 F4 G4}:
+For example, consider {… C4 D4 … E4, A4 F4 G4}:

 = {_rest C4 D4 _rest E4, A4 F4 G4}

 An undetermined rest may even be assigned duration 0 in case this yields a simpler expression.
-For instance, in {… C4 D4 … E4, F4 G4} duration 0 yields a “three in two” polyrhythm whereas duration 1 would yield “five in two”.
-The criterion for evaluating complexity is getting the lowest common multiple (LCM) of the numbers of units in each field, in effect 6 against 10.
+For example, in {… C4 D4 … E4, F4 G4} duration 0 gives a "three in two" polyrhythm whereas duration 1 would give "five in two".
+The criterion for evaluating the complexity is to get the lowest common multiple (LCM) of the number of units in each field, in fact 6 against 10.
 Therefore the solution is:

-Every field of a polymetric expression may contain undetermined rests.
-Consider for instance {… C4 D4 E4, A4 B4 F4 … G4}.
-Here, again, assigning duration zero to each undetermined rest yields the simplest structure since “four in three” (LCM = 12) is a better trade-off than “five in four” (LCM = 20).
+Each field of a polymetric expression can contain undetermined rests.
+Consider for example {… C4 D4 E4, A4 B4 F4 … G4}.
+Again, assigning a duration of zero to each undetermined rest gives the simplest structure, since "four in three" (LCM = 12) is a better trade-off than "five in four" (LCM = 20).

 Note that there is an equivalent solution in terms of complexity: assigning duration 0 to the rest in the third field.
-When several solutions are valid, the algorithm selects in priority the one containing the fewest null-duration rests.
+If more than one solution is valid, the algorithm chooses the one with the fewest zero-duration rests.

 A similar case is {C4 D4 E4, A4 B4 F4 … G4 A4, C5 … D5 E5}:

 Here, the first rest has been assigned 1 unit and the second one 3 units.
-This yields the LCM of 3 and 6 = 6.
-Another optimal (equivalent) solution would be to assign 0 to the second rest, but it has been discarded due to the heuristics of avoiding null-duration rests.
+This gives the LCM of 3 and 6 = 6.
+Another optimal (equivalent) solution would be to assign 0 to the second rest, but this was discarded due to the heuristic of avoiding zero duration rests.

-Replacing commas with periods yields the same structure in a sequential form:
+Replacing commas with periods gives the same structure in a sequential form:

 = {C4 D4 E4 • A4 B4 F4 … G4 A4 • C5 … D5 E5}